blockchainer01/PoTREPSs/README.md

-﻿Here are the hardware requirements, experimental instructions and simulation codes for all three applications in the manuscript.
+Here are the hardware requirements and experimental instructions for all three applications in the manuscript.

 ## Files

 ├─Application1
+│  │ README.md
+│  │ MicrogridOutput.gif
 │  ├─Hardware
 │  │  │  Raspberrypi_ip.txt
 │  │  │  README.md
-│  │  │
 │  │  ├─DG1
 │  │  ├─DG2
 │  │  ├─DG3